-My paternal grandparents had observed Jewish holidays.
+My grandparents observed Jewish holidays.
 They had five sons and two daughters, and all the children got their primary education in a Jewish school.
-My father was the eldest son.
+Their eldest son was my father, Chaim.
 He could speak and write Hebrew, spoke Yiddish and Russian.
-My mother, who was born in